Percona-Lab/percona-docstreamer/readme.md

 Symptom: If the migration falls too far behind (e.g., after being stopped for a long time) or if there is a massive burst of write activity, the docMongoStream tool may hit these rate limits.
 This can cause the change stream to fail or be terminated by AWS.

-Behavior: The tool is designed to be resilient and will attempt to retry and resume the stream.
+Behavior: docMongoStream is designed to be resilient and will attempt to retry and resume the stream.
 However, persistent rate-limiting from the DocumentDB side may require intervention (e.g., scaling your DocumentDB instance or running the migration during off-peak hours).

 ### DDL Operation Support